v-pushkar/gen-plop-npm/README.md

 views_container:{
         description: 'create view component container',
         prompts:[
-            {
+          // input name for new file/variables in templates files {
                 type: "input",
                 name: "name",
                 message: "Input the name for redux module:",
                 validate: (input) => Boolean(input.length > 2),
               },
-              {
+               // input path for new files. if folder not exist, it will be created {
                 type: "input",
                 name: "path",